FirstLegoLeague/scheduling/FunctionalRequirements.md

 *Use case 3*: A display in the pit area shows the upcoming events, the display application requests `/schedule/due` or `/schedule?time=2015-11-21T13:05:00Z`.
 The returned data shows the next events which are displayed on the screen.

- ##Live event & Mhub
+ ## Live event & Mhub
 In addition the API, the application should also push messages on the message hub.
 This allows the trigger of events in other applications.
 For example trigger a notification in a team application about delays in the schedule.

 - Shift the schedule
  1. Ask for a delay in minutes, and confirmation
  2. Trigger a message on the MHub: ``
  3. Recalculate the 'real time' field: real time + delay
 - Move team to different location /time
  1. Select team and activity, show original team and location
  2. Select new location and/or time
-   4. Check for conflicts: location in use, team not available
+ 3. Check for conflicts: location in use, team not available
-   5. Confirm change and publish MHub message: ``
+ 4. Confirm change and publish MHub message: ``

 *Use case 1:*

 *Use case 2:*

 # Output
 - Provide website that can be accessed/published by the visitors, ahead of and during the event.
 -  - Select a specific team and retrieve schedule
 -  - Select a specific location and show the schedule
 -  - Now & Next: show current activities and the next 10 minutes
 -  - What is happening at xxx: show the events schedule.
- -- Printouts, generate PDFs with the schedule...
+- Printouts, generate PDFs with the schedule...
 -  - Per team
- -  - Per location
+- Per location
 -  - Per activity
 -  - Per time (period)
 -
 *Use case 1:*

 # TODOS:
 - Agreement on the import format from Excel.